Saint Paul Capisterre Parish: Economy

 The parish of Saint Paul Capisterre is the most agricultural in the entire nation, its rich volcanic soils, gentle terrain and high rainfall all owing to its successes.
 The bulk of the population once toiled on the surrounding sugar cane estates, however, the local sugar industry was shut down in 2005, following plummeting world sugar prices and a growing national deficit.
 More residents from Saint Paul Capisterre were left unemployed than in any other parish.
 To ease the burden of unemployment, tracts of land have been leased and sold to former sugar workers and are now used to produce a wide variety of other produce.
 Tourism is also an industry in the parish.
 The Rawlin's Plantation Inn, in the parish's eastern interior, employs some local persons.
 There is a restaurant located at the inn as well as an atelier owned by British artist, carver, sculptor and weaver Kate Spencer.
 She also owns a display and shop in Basseterre.
 Her works include still life, watercolor prints St. Kitts/Nevis style, silk pareos and an array of souvenir material adorned with her colorful images.
 Belmont Estate, whose name graces the local Belmont Estate rum, is of cultural significance; home of the legend of 'The Bull' in local folklore.
 It is also the start point for hikes by Greg's Safari Tours and other thrill seeking companies.

 Future developments

 To ease the burden of unemployment in the parish, major plans are in the future to develop a large hotel / villa complex on the foothills of Mount Liamuiga near the village of Saint Paul's.
-The project, named 'Kittitian Heights,' will feature an artist's village, state of the art recording facilities, and hotel and villa developments all in the lush tropical setting.
-Initial construction has already commenced.